-Article 47 Assessment of interim examinations
+Article 48 Assessment of interim examinations

 - a.
-Interim examinations are assessed by a numeric mark on a scale from 1 to 10.
-In order to pass an interim examination students must achieve a mark of 6 or higher.
-Marks lower than 6 are rounded off to whole marks, marks of 6 and above are rounded off to half marks. - b.
-In the case of a partial interim examination, the examiner may award a pass/fail assessment instead of a numeric mark.
+Interim examinations are assessed by a numeric grade on a scale from 1 to 10.
+Grades lower than 6 are rounded off to whole grades, grades of 6 and above are rounded off to half grades.
+In order to pass an interim examination students must achieve a grade of 6 or higher after rounding off. - b.
+In the case of a partial interim examination, the examiner may award a pass/fail assessment instead of a numeric grade.
 A final pass/fail assessment for a course is allowed only with consent of the Examining Board.
 This is outlined per course in the Study Handbook.
 A pass/fail assessment is not permitted for theses and internships. - c.
 The Rules and Regulations provide further information on the assessment methods and standards for interim examinations.

-Article 48 Results and announcement of results
+Article 49 Results of components of interim examination, interim examination and announcement of results